thejohnfreeman/joplin-plugin/README.md

    errors: `yarn build`.
 If there are errors, it could be because the API changed.
 In that case, it may be worth repairing the example to preserve it as a useful test going forward.
 If not, just remove it.
+1. Commit the changes.
+Stash any unwanted changes.
-1. From within the `joplin-plugin` package, publish it to NPM: `yarn publish`.
+1. From within the `joplin-plugin` package:
-1. Commit, tag, and push the changes.
+    1. Bump the version: `yarn version`.
+    1. Publish to NPM: `yarn publish`.
+1. Push the new head and tag to GitHub.